 ...and how many does it take to check what level of CfE we are on?

 WRITTEN WORLD FORTNIGHT IN PARTNERSHIP WITH MONIACK MHOR

 May 2013 saw the fourth year of this successful project...a whole fortnight of outdoor learning inspiration and literary creativity.
-This year with Linda Cracknell and Gerry Cambridge each leading a daily dose of riddles and poetry with schools from as far away as Strathconon, Marybank, Avoch, Coulhill, Kilchuimen, Tain, Mulbuie Ferintosh, Dingwall and the more local Dochgarroch, Tomnacross, Kinmylies and Teanassie.
-The anthology is being compiled as we wait.Scottish Book Trust generously supported this project.
+Last year with Linda Cracknell and Gerry Cambridge and this coming year with Donald S. Murray each leading a daily dose of riddles and poetry with schools from as far away as Strathconon, Marybank, Avoch, Coulhill, Kilchuimen, Tain, Mulbuie Ferintosh, Dingwall and the more local Dochgarroch, Tomnacross, Kinmylies and Teanassie.
+The anthology is being compiled as we wait.Scottish Book Trust have once again generously supported this project.